 - lone working or a dysfunctional, unsupportive team.

-Finally, it is worth schools considering investment in management development to aid managers in dealing with the impact of personal issues brought into work.
+Finally, it is worth schools considering an investment in management development to aid managers in dealing with the impact of personal issues brought into work.